My rating: 5 of 5 stars

 This was such a trip of a story.
 It flows from a sarcastic adventure to genuinely emotional moments of feelings no one actually wants to have and back again.
 I had so much fun reading this book, trying to figure out bits of mystery, enjoying little bits of combat and necromancy, and then actually getting way too emotional for the last half of the book.

 I really loved the way the author lets all the emotional punches out little bits at a time.
 We really get the opportunity to reevaluate our opinions on nearly every character and it’s fantastic.
 The pacing was just right for this too.
 I never felt like anything dragged out or changed too suddenly.

-Like nearly everyone I know, I was instantly drawn in to the description “lesbian necromancers in space.”
+Like nearly everyone I know, I was instantly drawn into the description “lesbian necromancers in space.”
 This book delivered so much more than that.
 Gideon and Harrow have one of the most interesting relationships I’ve ever read.
 The absolute hatred they feel towards each other in the beginning is balanced so perfectly with the fact that they need each other.
-I love how well what’s really between them is slowly revealed to Gideon over the course of the story, because really, she doesn’t even understand exactly what’s there.
+I love how well what’s really between them is slowly revealed to Gideon over the course of the story because really, she doesn’t even understand exactly what’s there.
 I was so sure I felt one particular way about Harrow.
-She comes of like a complete ass, especially to Gideon.
-In the later half of the story though we, and Gideon, get to learn why.
+She comes off like a complete ass, especially to Gideon.
+In the latter half of the story though we, and Gideon, get to learn why.
 Harrow is so much more complex and deep than she lets on it it just works so well.